 Curricular Development Project

-Initiated the design and development of Wheaton in China study abroad program (summer of 2012 and 2013) and the new Wheaton College Chinese minor, and general education programs as interdisciplinary sequences/programs in China Studies, with content goals and linguistic objectives articulated at different levels of the curriculum.
+Initiated the design and development of Wheaton in China study abroad program (summer of 2012, 2013, and 2015) and Wheaton College Chinese minor, and general education programs as interdisciplinary sequences/programs in China Studies, with content goals and linguistic objectives articulated at different levels of the curriculum.